lilipper/Bachelorarbeit/diffusion_classifier/pipeline_classifier_with_adapter/README.md

 ## `show_results.py`

+**You first need to change the "models_folder" to the path to the folder were the trained models are.**
 This script is a small convenience wrapper around `eval_pipeline.py`.
 It lets you evaluate one of the preconfigured models with a single command.